 Beyond our own borders we seek to contribute our efforts to find a solution to the Pacific Garbage Patch - an oceanic vortex of floating rubbish that is over 1.6 million square kilometres in size.

 Government support will be made available to those institutions and companies that can demonstrate progress in the initial design and improvement of processing methods and equipment.

-The EAP believe that access to water is an intrinsic right due to all Australians.
 The flood and drought cycles that occur throughout our lands offer us the ability through effective planning, construction, and management to virtually drought-proof our country to a degree never before achieved.

 Correct engineering would allow us to re-invigorate all of our major waterways, and protect our native animals that are dependant upon a healthy aquatic ecosystem.

 The proposed 2 stage Bradford Scheme is a major project that would provide significant employment opportunities while providing massive additional water flow into a redeveloped Eastern waterway system, and is one that the EAP would fully support.
 Similar opportunities exist on the Western coast of Australia and would be similarly developed.

 Restrictions on the collection of water from natural rainfall will be repealed, and access to natural waterways and a fair usage share based on the needs of the land or stock utilising the lands will be entrenched into the rights of landowners.